sotte/pulse-learning/README.md

 ## The Python Interface

-After creating the static lib `libsimplepulse.a` (see "Getting Started") you can create the python interface
+After creating the static lib `libsimplepulse.a` (see "Getting Started") you can create and test the python interface:

     python setup.py build_ext --inplace

-and test it
+Or manually run the minimal example:

     python test_pypulse.py